Nicolas-izumi/speed-typing-game/README.md

 In the terminal or the command prompt, write: `python` + `PATH TO THE PYTHON FILE`.
 If python isn't installed, install python.

-I also created am `.exe` file but the version is a litle bit aoutdatet.
-Also, python is more stable so I recommend you to use python.
+I also created am `.exe` but python is more stable so I recommend you to use python.

 ### bugs in the code
 ---